September 30 - November 18, 2023 | Arts Umbrella

 TEXTILE

-“My work are from moments of nostalgia.”
+“My works are from moments of nostalgia.”

 Rashelle Campbell (she/her) is a Nehiyaw Iskwew multidisciplinary designer who values playfulness as a means of exemplifying a more diverse standard of beauty, which sings into her designs.
 She is currently residing on the beautiful prairie lands of Amiskwaciwâskahikan ᐊᒥᐢᑲᐧᒋᐋᐧᐢᑲᐦᐃᑲᐣ treaty 6 territory (Edmonton, Alberta, CANADA)